benjaminfgreen/benjaminfgreen/README.md

 - I’m @benjaminfgreen
-- I am a graduate from the University of North Carolina at Asheville
+- I am a graduate of the University of North Carolina at Asheville
 - You can reach me at benjaminfgreen@gmail.com